cowtowncoder/java-uuid-generator/README.md

 Note that although some packages claim to be faster than others, it is not clear:

-1. whether laims have been properly verified (or, if they have, can be independently verified), OR
+1. whether claims have been properly verified (or, if they have, can be independently verified), OR
 2. whether performance differences truly matter: JUG, for example, can generate millions of UUID per second per core (sometimes hitting the theoretical limit of 10 million per second) -- and it seems unlikely that generation will be bottleneck for any actual use case

 so it is often best to choose based on stability of packages and API.